NielsHeltner/mdsd-assignment-1/README.md

 The `HttpSocketMicroserviceExecutor` executes the `Microservice` model by exposing it on a network and listening to a port.
 It is implemented using `Socket`s for communication, and also features threading for handling incoming requests.

+The `MicroserviceVerifier` specializes the `HttpSocketMicroserviceExecutor` by adding a verification step, before the incoming request is handled.
+It checks that the constraints defined by model are respected.

 The `MetaModelTester` class contains testing functionality for simulating a client interacting with the executing `Microservice`s over a network.

 ## mdsd.instances.cinema